December 20, 2023

-New year!
 New beginnings!
+New You!

 While a new year heralds fresh hope and various resolutions for a new, improved self, most of us can agree that January and February are not the best and brightest months on the calendar.
 In fact, the first two months of the year are when most people beleaguered by seasonal affective disorder (SAD) are feeling the bluest.